10 Marvelous Moon Crafts and Activities For Kids

-Since the moon is so far away, fun moon crafts and activities make learning tangible and memorable for kids.
+Since the moon is so far away, fun moon phase crafts and activities make learning tangible and fun for kids!
+The great news is that preschoolers, kindergarteners, and elementary school students can enjoy moon science activities.

-Here are 9 easy moon phase crafts and activities that my children enjoyed in preschool and elementary school.
-I hope your kids enjoy learning the wacky moon phase names, exploring the stunning NASA pictures, and using our moon phase printables.
+I hope your kids enjoy learning the wacky moon phase names, exploring the stunning NASA pictures, and using our moon phase printables!

 Since we’re raising multilingual children, examples of the moon activities are shown in English, Chinese, and/or Korean.